The Romanian potato Moussaka is made with layers of potatoes and minced meat. This dish is comfort food, perfect for the entire family!

 - Butter and flour/bread crumbs an 8x8 inches baking dish.

-- Add another layer of sliced potatoes, another layer of meat, and repeat until you finish all ingredients.
+- Add another layer of sliced potatoes and another layer of meat, and repeat until you have used up all the ingredients.
+The top layer should be potatoes.

 - Beat the eggs, mix them with sour cream and cheese.
 Add a little bit of salt to your taste.
 Pour this mixture over the last layer of potatoes.